ShaikAhmedd/Tip-calculator/README.md

 # Tip-calculator
 A tip calculator is a tool or application that helps users quickly determine the appropriate tip amount for a bill, typically at a restaurant, bar, or other service-based establishment.
 It calculates the tip based on a percentage of the total bill and can also split the total cost among multiple people if needed.
+This Python **tip calculator** takes the total bill, tip percentage, and number of people as inputs.
+It calculates the tip by converting the percentage into a decimal (`tip / 100`), then finds the total bill (`bill + tip`).
+The final amount each person pays is determined by dividing the total bill by the number of people, rounding to two decimal places.
+Finally, it prints the amount each person should pay.